Explosion-proof diaphragm motor pumps ATEX

 What is ATEX?

-For example - EEx de IIB T4
+For instance -EEx de IIB T4

-- EEx - general ATEX abbreviation
+- EEx is a general abbreviation for ATEX

 - q - explosion protection with filling the flameproof enclosure with quartz sand